 a. to go through the informal review outlined above; and

-b. to speak with the Associate Dean Academic or the Assistant Dean Academic, to ensure that the student has a clear understanding of the substantive and procedural requirements for a formal appeal.
+b. to speak with the Associate Dean, Academic, to ensure that the student has a clear understanding of the substantive and procedural requirements for a formal appeal.

 2. There are two types of formal appeal available under these regulations: